Russian billionaire invests in U.S. genetics company 23andMe

 SAN FRANCISCO Russian billionaire Yuri Milner, best-known for investments linking consumers to the Internet, is placing a bet on genetics.

-Milner, who backed companies ranging from Facebook Inc (FB.O) to gaming company Zynga Inc (ZNGA.O), has led a $50 million funding round into 23andMe, a Mountain View, California, company that helps people decipher their genetic makeup.
+Milner, who backed companies ranging from Facebook Inc to gaming company Zynga Inc, has led a $50 million funding round into 23andMe, a Mountain View, California, company that helps people decipher their genetic makeup.

 His investment could shine a spotlight on biotechnology startups, which have taken a backseat in visibility to sectors like cloud computing and Internet services targeted at consumers.